-Bradley T. Hyman, MD, PhD John B. Penney, Jr. Professor of Neurology Program Director confirming the availability of the necessary resources for the support of the proposal
+Bradley T. Hyman, MD, PhD John B. Penney, Jr. Professor of Neurology Program Director

+-- Letters of support (if applicable) from MADRC Core directors and/or collaborators confirming the availability of the necessary resources for the support of the proposal

-- --PHS Planned/Targeted Enrollment Table (for proposals that involve human subjects) - d.
+--PHS Planned/Targeted Enrollment Table (for proposals that involve human subjects)

+- d.
 Application text should be in Arial or Times New Roman font and can be no smaller than 11-point font type.
 Figures, charts, tables, figure legends, and footnotes must be readily legible. - e.
 Single-spacing on the application is allowed.
-Margins, in all directions, must be at least 0.5 inches. - 3.
-Decisions of the peer-review committee will be final and will be announced in early January 2024. - 4.
-Awardees must include an interim or final copy of their project's progress report in the MADRC's annual NIA grant renewal by mid-January in the year(s) following the award period. - 5.
-All publications, abstracts, posters and other forms of publications resulting from a project supported by this award must indicate the following acknowledgement: "This research was in part supported by a Development Project grant from the Massachusetts Alzheimer's Disease Research Center (5 P30 AG062421)". - 6.
+Margins, in all directions, must be at least 0.5 inches. - 2.
+Decisions of the peer-review committee will be final and will be announced in early January 2024. - 3.
+Awardees must include an interim or final copy of their project's progress report in the MADRC's annual NIA grant renewal by mid-January in the year(s) following the award period. - 4.
+All publications, abstracts, posters and other forms of publications resulting from a project supported by this award must indicate the following acknowledgement: "This research was in part supported by a Development Project grant from the Massachusetts Alzheimer's Disease Research Center (5 P30 AG062421)". - 5.
 Should a recipient discontinue the funded project or leave his/her primary institution of research during the award period, he/she must notify the MADRC in writing within 2 weeks prior to his/her intended departure, with reasons for the discontinuation of the project.